 What is a dust mite?

-A dust mite is a tiny eight legged creature which is virtually impossible to see with the naked eye1.
-Dust mites feed flakes of shed human skin and are therefore prevalent wherever humans live.
+is a tiny eight-legged creature which is virtually impossible to see with the naked eye.
+Dust mites feed on flakes of shed human skin and are therefore prevalent wherever humans live.
 Dust mites will live in even the cleanest of homes, making them difficult to remove.

-In particular, dust mites can be very commonly found in bedding, since there are typically a lot of dead flakes of human skin there.
-Dust mites will live anywhere that there is a source of food for them and where there is high humidity.
+In particular, dust mites can be commonly found in bedding, since there are typically a lot of dead flakes of human skin there.
+Dust mites also thrive in places with high humidity.
 Mattresses and bedding fulfil these requirements because shed skin and perspiration provide an ideal source of food and humidity.

 Why are dust mites a problem?